Eric "Red Mouth" Gebhardt

 This growing interest in songwriting brought Gebhardt back to Florence, and later Biloxi, Mississippi, where his Delta blues-influenced solo acoustic performances (and blazing red beard) earned him the bluesman nickname "Red Mouth."

 In 2005, Red Mouth released his solo debut Blues $1.49/lb which scored critical favor in the underground American circuits and the United Kingdom.
 Blues in London loved the album so much that they appointed Gebhardt as their own personal "man in the States."
 He regularly writes articles on underground American blues artists, documenting the rigors of life on the road, and occasionally reviews records.

 Joe Mauceri of the Dictator Monthly described him as "the bastard rebel child of Lou Reed."

 In 2010, Redmouth performed in Lausanne, Switzerland at the 1st Annual Blues Rules Festival.
 This was a two-day concert featuring acts from around Europe and the United States.

+In 2023, after a five-year hiatus (during which "Et Tu Brute" was completed and released to public and critical acclaim), Gebhardt emerged with a new configuration of his backing band, reputedly called Coke Mirror, consisting of veteran Red Mouth associates Jason Hall (bass), Nathan Pitts (lead guitar) and newcomer Bryan Cabler, formerly of Western Civ (drums).
+Following an unannounced appearance at an underground venue in rural Colbert County, Alabama, on July 1 (billed as "Strutter"), the band announced its first hometown gig at Florence's Lava Room, to take place on July 29.
+The show reportedly sold out weeks in advance.
+Recording of a new Red Mouth album was reportedly underway as of mid-2023.